 A 5-star self-catering dwelling built within a Rock Garden on the isle of Harris

-Nestled within a garden of ancient stone and heather, The Rock House is an intimate dwelling with an aspect overlooking Borve beach.
+Nestled within a garden of ancient stone and heather, The Rock House boasts beautiful luxury self-catering facilities in Isle of Harris on an intimate dwelling with an aspect overlooking Borve beach.

-The aim of the design was to blend the house into the existing natural rock terraces.
-Standing stones and massive iconic rocks comprise the walls, the heaviest being 9.5 tons.
-A turf roof is contiguous with the peaty hillside, and raw unfinished boards of weather-worn larch have been crafted to form the external woodwork.
+The aim of the design was to blend the house into the existing natural rock terraces which are common to the Isle of Harris.
+In addition to this, standing stones and massive iconic rocks comprise the walls, the heaviest being 9.5 tons.
+Furthermore, a turf roof is contiguous with the peaty hillside.
+The luxury self catering property also has raw unfinished boards of weather-worn larch.
+These boards have been crafted to form the external woodwork.

-Unfortunately we are unable to accept bookings for people with pets in the Rock House.
+Unfortunately, we are unable to accept bookings for guests with toddlers, children, or pets in the Rock House.